7008862564/next_word_suggestion/README.md

 NA:- this is a limited source you can create your own source

-		WITHOUT THE PICKLE FILE ONLY USING TEXT FILE(WILL SHOW GOOD RESULT) i have uploaded the minimun text file requires
+		WITHOUT THE PICKLE FILE ONLY USING TEXT FILE(WILL SHOW GOOD RESULT) i have uploaded the minimun text file required

 Step-1:run the without_pickle_search_word.ipynb (may take so much time to run  as so many text files